devconcept/multer-gridfs-storage/README.md

 Each storage object is also a standard Node.js Event Emitter.
-This is done to ensure that some objects are made available after they are instantiated since some options generate asyncronous database connections that needs to be established before those objects are referenced.
+This is done to ensure that some objects are made available after they are instantiated since some options generate asynchronous database connections that needs to be established before those objects are referenced.

 #### Event: `'connection'`

-Only available when the storage is created with the `url` option.
+Only available when the storage is created with the [`url`][url-option] option.

-This event is emited when the MongoDb connection is opened.
-This is useful if you want access to the internal GridFS instance.
-This instance is exposed in the `storage.gfs` property but until the connection is made the value of this property is `null`.
+This event is emitted when the MongoDb connection is opened.
+This is useful if you want access to the internal GridFS instance for later use.

-The handler for this event is a function with two parameters `gfs` and `db`.
-Those parameters are the newly created GridFS instance and the native MongoDb instance respectively.
+**Event arguments**

+ - gfs: The newly created GridFS instance
+ - db: The native MongoDb database object.

 Example: